mverboom/asker/Readme.md

 This option can point to a screen name which should be shown when an error occurs when running the command.

+*ignoreerr* (optional)

+This option will not show an error when the command fails.
+It will assign the return value of the command to the variable the ignoreerr option is pointing to.

+*id* (optional)

+Assign an id to the item that can be referenced from a cascading style sheet for formatting.

 **command**

 The command to run.
 It is possible to use variables when defining the command.